neveragaindottech/neveragaindottech.github.io/_signatures/Ethan_Zuckerman.md

 ---
   name: Ethan Zuckerman
-  affiliation: Center for Media at MIT
+  organization: Center for Media at MIT
 ---